coder83431/Network-File-Shares-and-Permissions/README.md

 </p>

-7. Go back to DC-1, in Active Directory, create a security group called “ACCOUNTANTS”
+7. Now we will focus on assigning permissions to the folder named "accouting".
+We will make the user "bubo sud" be a member of a security group that will have the ability to perform actions on the "accounting" foldr.
+Go back to DC-1,and in Active Directory, create a security group called “ACCOUNTANTS”.